SciML/Catalyst.jl/docs/src/catalyst_applications/nonlinear_solve.md

 Finally, we can solve it using the `solve` command, returning the steady state solution:
 ```@example nonlinear_solve1
 using NonlinearSolve
-solve(nl_prob)
+sol = solve(nl_prob)
 ```

 NonlinearSolve provides [a wide range of potential solvers](https://docs.sciml.ai/NonlinearSolve/stable/solvers/NonlinearSystemSolvers/).
 If we wish to designate one, it can be supplied as a second argument to `solve`.
-Here, we use the Newton Trust Region method:
+Here, we use the Newton Trust Region method, and then check that the solution is equal to the previous one.
 ```@example nonlinear_solve1
-solve(nl_prob, TrustRegion())
+sol_ntr = solve(nl_prob, TrustRegion())
-nothing # hide
+sol ≈ sol_ntr
 ```

 ## [Finding steady states through ODE simulations](@id nonlinear_solve_ode_simulation_based)